Telephone Interviews

 There are some crucial differences between telephone and face to face interviews and understanding these will help you get through to the next stage.

-In a telephone interview, your whole personality is translated through your voice.
+In a telephone interview, your whole personality is transmitted through your voice.

 What you say and how you say it take on equal importance.
 You need to speak slowly and clearly and at the same time inject your answer with passion and warmth.
 A good way of energising your voice is to stand up during the telephone call and even walk around the room.